apache/camel/examples/camel-example-guice-jms/README.txt

 system.

-You will need to compile this example first: mvn compile
+You will need to compile this example first:

+  mvn compile

-To run the example type
+To run the example type:

   mvn exec:java

-Alternatively to run the example you can also make use of the Guice Maven Plugin provided by Camel, so you can instead type mvn guice:run
+Alternatively to run the example you can also make use of the Guice Maven Plugin provided by Camel, so you can instead type:

+  mvn guice:run

 See the POM of this example about how to make use of this Maven Plugin